 - A simple justification as to why the link adds value to readers

-When it comes to connecting with media professionals, not to be too pushy.
+When it comes to connecting with media professionals, remember not to be too pushy.
 Similarly, do not request links unless they add value to both you and the other party.
-You also need to ask whether the current unlinked mention makes sense within the context of the article, whether the link will serve any purpose for the readers of the posts, and whether you can provide additional value without looking like a “know-it-all.”
-Whether you do this by spotting other mistakes (spelling/grammatical errors and broken links on the page that you are trying to get a link on) or just offering more information that will benefit the journalist, it needs to be genuinely helpful.
-Offering a journalist or blogger additional value will increase their willingness to go back and edit the post.
+You also need to ask yourself whether the current unlinked mention makes sense within the context of the article.
+Think about whether the link will serve any purpose for the readers of the posts, and whether you can provide additional value without looking like a “know-it-all.”
+Whether you do this by spotting other mistakes (spelling/grammatical errors and broken links) on the page that you are trying to get a link on) or just offering more information that will benefit the journalist, it needs to be genuinely helpful.

 Link reclamation should be done alongside all content marketing and digital PR campaigns to maximize the number of quality links you earn.
-Once you understand what works and what doesn’t in terms of whom to approach and what to say, you can create a strategy that will effectively convert unlinked PR mentions into links.
+Once you understand what works and what doesn’t, you can create a strategy that will effectively convert unlinked PR mentions into links.